RaspberryPiFoundation/python-curriculum/en-GB/iss/index.md

 This is a Python dictionary with 3 keys: message, number and people.

 The ‘success’ value of message tells you that the request was successful.
 Good.

+Note that you will see different results depending on who is currently in space!

 + Now let's print the information in a more readable way.